Amrit-daftuar-27/Amrit-demo/README.md

 # Amrit-demo
-this is my first Git Repositories
+this is my first Git Repository
+Author - Amrit Daftuar